AMPLE: An Adaptive Multiple Path Loss Exponent Radio Propagation Model Considering Environmental Factors: The Model

-where the first and second rows in the matrix \eqref{LnMtx} denote the regions and the region distances that the path travelled, respectively.
-For the distance $d_0$, it is the close-in distance in the line path corresponding to the close-in region $R_0$ (also set as Tx region $R_{\mathrm{tx}}$) \cite{s2-1}, wherein the regions within distance $d_0$ are not counted.
-That is to say, instead of $N$+$1$ regions, the total number of regions intersected by the Tx-Rx line path is the numerical value $N$.
+A typical modeling process of the AMPLE model is shown in Fig. \ref{PEFsPrcs}.
+Based on measurements, the path loss can be computed to serve as the foundation for model characterization.
+To incorporate environmental factors, a color-coded raster map of the measurement area is essential, which can be collected from map systems (e.g., Google Maps).
+Using k-means clustering based on the Euclidean distance of red, green and blue (RGB) values, environmental obstacles are classified into multiple region types, with an example shown in Fig. \ref{DsnExpl} (four types of regions are classified).
+Note that region types are assigned distinct PLEs to construct the path loss model.
+With the Tx-Rx direct path, the intersected regions and the corresponding region lengths are recorded, which is given by

-As each region contains multiple pixels, the regions and the region distances can be represented by pixels.
-For the $N$th region in the line path, it is shown as the pixel coordinates in matrix \eqref{PxlCor}, where $(x_{p},y_{p})$ is the $p$th pixel coordinates.
-Besides, the region distance is shown in matrix \eqref{Pxldst}, where $c_{p}$ is the path distance in the $p$th pixel.
-Also note that the numerical value $p$ is random as mentioned before, which may differ by region.
+where the first and second rows in \eqref{LnMtx} represent the intersected regions and the corresponding region lengths.
+Note that length $d_0$ is the close-in distance in the direct path corresponding to the close-in region $R_0$ \cite{mir13}, where regions within length $d_0$ are not counted.
+That is, the total number of regions intersected by the direct path is the numerical value $N$, rather than $N+1$.

-Comprehensively, the straight line, starting from the close-in region $R_{0}$ and ending at the Rx region $R_{N}$, intersects $N$ regions in total (excluding the close-in region $R_0$).
-Note that $R_0$ and $R_{N}$ are also the regions of Tx ($R_{\mathrm{tx}}$) and Rx ($R_{\mathrm{rx}}$), respectively.
-One example is shown in Fig. \ref{DsnExpl}(d), wherein five regions in total are intersected by the straight line path.
-In this case, the region number $N$ is set as five, and the first region is $R_1$ and the last region is $R_5$.
+Comprehensively, the direct path, starting from the close-in region $R_{0}$ and ending at the last region $R_{N}$, intersects $N$ regions in total (excluding the close-in region $R_0$).
+In Fig. \ref{DsnExpl}, four types of regions are recognized from the original raster map.
+In this case, the direct path intersects five regions (i.e., $N=5$), and the length of regions are shown from $d_0$ to $d_5$.